typegoose/typegoose/github-page/_docs/types/additional.md

 title: "Additional Types"
 ---

-You might want to use Additional / internal Types so it is easy to import them via `import * from "@typegoose/typegoose/lib/types"`
+You might want to use Additional / internal Types.
+It is easy to import them via `import * from "@typegoose/typegoose/lib/types"`.